saripoman/hello-world/README.md

-# Product Manager & AI Learner 🚀
+# Product Manager & AI Enthusiast 🚀

 ## About Me
 Hi!
 I'm a passionate **Product Manager** with a deep interest in **Artificial Intelligence** and emerging technologies.
 I believe in the transformative power of AI to solve complex problems and create meaningful user experiences.